pyta-uoft/website/index.md

 ### Using constant test (W0125) {#W0125}

-This error occurs when a conditional statement like an `if` statement uses a constant value for its test.
-This is bad as the conditional statements using a constant test always evaluate to the same value.
-In such a case, a conditional statement should not be used, because the same branch will always execute.
+This error occurs when a conditional statement (like an `if` statement) uses a constant value for its test.
+In such a case, a conditional statement is not necessary, as it will always result in the same path of execution.

 ~~~~ {include="W0125_using_constant_test"}
 ~~~~